 © Copyright EA Networks 2019 • Website design by Plato Creative

-From 1st April next year Transpower’s charges to Mid Canterbury (affecting EA Networks customers) will increase by $10.2 million.
-Electricity network charges will increase because of this.
-For farmers who irrigate this will be an increase of approximately 40% (about $5,000 per 100kW per annum), though all Mid Canterbury electricity customers are affected by the charge.
+Transpower’s charges to Mid Canterbury (affecting EA Networks customers) have increased by $10.2 million for the 2019/2020 financial year.
+Electricity network charges have also increased because of this.
+For farmers who irrigate this equates to an increase of approximately 40% (about $5,000 per 100kW per annum), though all Mid Canterbury electricity customers are affected by the charge.

-This is a serious matter, with over $10 million of additional costs leaving our local economy next year.
-We look forward to working with you to try and reverse this in the year following and beyond.
+This is a serious matter, with over $10 million of additional costs leaving our local economy this year.
+We look forward to working with you to try and reverse this in the years following and beyond.

 Transpower is regulated, and the way it allocates its ‘interconnection charges’ based on peak energy demand across New Zealand is prescribed by regulations.
 Regions that demand more energy at peak times are allocated their greater proportional share of Transpower’s charges.